-- representing the mixed flow to be split (StateBlock) - - list of names for outlets (a) -
+- split (StateBlock representing the mixed flow to be) - - outlets (a list of names for) -

 General build method for Separator-Data.
 This method calls a number of sub-methods which automate the construction of expected attributes of unit models.

 Create list of outlet stream names based on config arguments.